rescrv/blue/saros/README.md

 saros
 =====

-saros is a time series database.
+saros is a time series database and plotting front-end.

 Status
 ------